Lunixizm0/Data-Collector/README.md

 By default, the 7z archive password is set to be the same as the archive filename (e.g., if the file is named `lunix_14_30_45.7z`, the password should be `lunix_14_30_45.7z`).
 This can be modified in the `launch.pyw` script by changing the password parameter in the `py7zr.SevenZipFile` call.

+Afterwards, we send everything to (`server/server.py`) and then remove the archive and folder.

 ## TODO

 ### TODO NOTE:
-  - Currently, file upload server are being performed on the server opened by the attacker (/server/server.py).
+  - Currently, file upload server are being performed on the server opened by the attacker (`server/server.py`).
 We will switch this to vis.ee service later.

 #### File Sharing Implementation
   - Integrate with file sharing service (vis.ee)